selvasingh/ChassisManager/README.md

 ## BUILD and Install Instructions

-ChassisManager is developed in Microsoft Visual Studio environment and is completely written in C#.
+MCS-ChassisManager is developed in Microsoft Visual Studio environment and is completely written in C#.
 To build the serivce (ChassisManager) or command management interface (WcsCli), please follow the below steps:

 - Import the project in Visual Studio by browsing and importing the specific project solution file.
 We have tested this on both Visual Studio 2012 Ultimate and Visual Studio Express versions.